 You will have to promote your event in a way that makes sense to your topic and approach.
-The most cost effective way is to use the large variety of online services that are available.
+The most cost-effective way is to use a large variety of online services that are available.

-This is the best way to increase discoverability of your event.
+This is the best way to increase the discoverability of your event.
 Meetup provides the following:

 - Allows people to search and discover events